 In Oregon, the Department of Environmental Quality (DEQ) has the primary responsibility for groundwater protection.
-DEQ, in coordination with the Oregon Department of Human Services Drinking Water Program, the Oregon Water Resources Department, and the Oregon Department of Agriculture implement the majority of federal and state programs related to groundwater.
+DEQ, in coordination with the Oregon Department of Human Services Health Authority Drinking Water Program, the Oregon Water Resources Department, and the Oregon Department of Agriculture implement the majority of federal and state programs related to groundwater.
 Per information from the Oregon Water Resources Department there are four observation wells currently located at Camp Rilea (Figure 1).
-The Oregon Water Resources Department has also identified a portion of the Clatsop Plains planning area where limited groundwater yield has been noted as a groundwater resource concern (Figure 2).
+The easternmost well (Well Log CLAT 50230) measures groundwater levels.
+The three westernmost wells (are inactive water level observation wells).